kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/infrastructure/storageclass.md

 - [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs)
 - [Local Volume (Only all-in-one)](https://kubernetes.io/docs/concepts/storage/volumes/#local)

-Noted that if there are multiple storage classes in the system, only one can be set as the default storage class.
+Note that if there are multiple storage classes in the system, only one can be set as the default storage class.

 ## Create the Storage Class